HorizenOfficial/HorizenAcademy/_i18n/en/_posts/privacy/advanced/2024-02-01-where-your-privacy-is-compromised.md

 layout: post
 type: intro
 title: "Where Your Privacy is Compromised"
-description: "In this chapter we show you how your online privacy is compromised on your phone as well as on your computer."
+description: "The Horizen Academy is a free educational platform on blockchain technology, cryptocurrency, and privacy.
+In this article, we show you how your online privacy is compromised on your computer at an advanced level."
 permalink: /privacy/advanced/where-your-privacy-is-compromised/
 topic: privacy
 level: advanced